APEX-SWE: APEX SWE Observability

 \subsection{Success Analysis for Observability tasks}

 Success analysis on APEX\textendash SWE Observability tasks shows similar findings as the Integration tasks, with strong performance also driven by epistemic discipline.
-However, in this context, such discipline changes from verifying specifications to understanding the state of the system before attempting to repair it. \paragraph{Iterative Debugging} High-performing models (Claude Opus 4.5, Gemini 3 Pro) treat log analysis as an iterative debugging loop rather than a retrieval task.
-They actively manage their context window by progressively filtering noise.
-In one task, Claude Opus 4.5 ran a broad query, observed the high volume of logs, and then refined the query with \codegreen{|~ "ERROR|flush"}, reducing the output from 6{,}000+ characters to 1{,}669 characters. \paragraph{System Exploration} Successful agents explore the environment reading an average of 10+ files before attempting a fix.
-In one task, Claude Opus 4.5 read 11 files to trace the full execution path, ultimately patching three separate components (logger, scanner, and tests) to correctly wire a new handler.
+However, here, such discipline changes from verifying specifications to understanding the state of the system before attempting to repair it.

+\paragraph{Iterative Debugging} High-performing models treat log analysis as a search problem.
+They issue broad queries first, observe the result volume, and progressively narrow with filters.
+In one task, Claude Opus 4.5 issued an initial Loki query that returned 15{,}729 characters.
+Rather than parsing this output directly, the model refined its query with a LogQL filter, reducing output to 2{,}354 characters.
+Subsequent refinements brought the result down further -- to 264 characters -- until the relevant error was isolated.
+This behavior is critical for Observability because log volumes in production systems routinely exceed context window limits; models that query logs in one shot often trigger truncation warnings and proceed with incomplete data.

+\paragraph{Multi-Source Triangulation} Successful agents query multiple observability sources -- Loki logs, Mattermost discussions, and Plane issues -- before forming a diagnosis.
+In one task, Claude Opus 4.5 queried Loki first to identify error patterns, then searched Mattermost for developer discussion about the symptom, and finally retrieved the linked Plane issue for specification context.
+This triangulation appeared across $100\%$ of analyzed passing trajectories (all used at least one MCP tool beyond Loki).
+The pattern matters because Observability tasks embed diagnostic signals across sources: logs show what failed, chat shows what developers suspected, and issues show what behavior was originally intended.
+Models that skip sources miss the constraints that distinguish correct fixes from superficially similar ones.

+\paragraph{System Exploration} Successful agents explore the environment, reading an average of 11.3 files before attempting a fix.
+In one task involving a C++ IR remote library, Claude Opus 4.6 traced execution across 23 files before identifying the root cause in a toggle mechanism.
+The model read header files, test fixtures, and protocol implementations to build a complete picture of the state machine.